MarcinKilarski/Interactive-Website-Performance-Report/README.md

 - Adding pages: Google Ads, Google Search Console, Facebook Ads
 - Added "Prepared with 'heart-icon' by YourCompanyName" in the footer of every page as a small branding accent
-- Added date, country and device filters
+- Added date, country and device filters: date range, marketing channel, country, device and gender
 - Removed page descriptions
 - Expanded Engagement and Glossary pages
 - Pages made wider by decreasing margins on sides